 What should I do while waiting for the plumber?

-Shut off the water, cut power in wet areas, move valuables, and stop using problem fixtures.
+Shut off the water, turn off power in wet zones, move valuables away, and avoid using problematic fixtures.
 If safe to do, set towels or buckets to catch drips.
-Take photos for insurance and note where the issue started—details like these speed up the repair when we arrive.
+Snap photos for insurance and jot down where the problem first appeared—this helps us work faster when we get there.

 Can you give an estimate over the phone?